This is an early access version

 Clinic for Gastroenterology and Hepatology, University Clinical Centre of Vojvodina , Novi Sad , Serbia

-Spinal anesthesia is widely regarded as the “gold standard” for elective cesarean sections due to its rapid onset and reduced risk of complications associated with general anesthesia.
-However, hypotension remains a frequent adverse effect, influenced by maternal and procedural factors.
-Despite preventive measures, predicting hypotension based on patient characteristics remains challenging.
-This study investigates the relationship between hypotension and variables including age, BMI, height, preoperative fasting, and hypertension during pregnancy.
-A retrospective analysis was conducted on 123 patients undergoing elective cesarean section under spinal anesthesia from April to August 2023 at the Clinic of Gynecology and Obstetrics, Novi Sad.
+Spinal anesthesia is widely considered the “gold standard” for elective cesarean sections due to its rapid onset and lower risk of complications compared to general anesthesia.
+However, hypotension is a common adverse effect, influenced by maternal and procedural factors.
+Despite various preventive measures, predicting hypotension based on patient characteristics remains challenging.
+This study investigated the relationship between hypotension and variables such as age, BMI, height, preoperative fasting, and hypertension during pregnancy.
+A retrospective analysis was conducted on 123 patients who underwent elective cesarean section under spinal anesthesia between April and August 2023 at the Clinic of Gynecology and Obstetrics, Novi Sad.
 Demographic data, anesthetic dose, timing of surgery, and blood pressure trends were collected.
-Patients were categorized by delivery time, height, hypotension occurrence, and hypertension history.
-Statistical analysis included t-test, Mann–Whitney U, chi-square, ANOVA, and correlation testing.
+Patients were categorized according to delivery time, height, occurrence of hypotension, and history of hypertension.
+Statistical analyses included Student’s t-test, Mann–Whitney U, Shapiro–Wilk, chi-square tests, ANOVA, and correlation analysis.
 Hypotension occurred in 45.5% of patients.
-Older age was significantly associated with hypotension (p=0.031), whereas hypertension during pregnancy correlated with a lower incidence (p=0.032).
-Height, BMI, and surgery timing showed no significant impact on hypotension risk.
-Taller patients received higher anesthetic volumes (p=0.005), with a moderate correlation between height and dose (rho=0.427, p<0.001), but anesthetic dose did not predict hypotension.
-Most hypotensive events occurred within 10 minutes post-anesthesia.
-Hypotension was associated with older age, while hypertension during pregnancy appeared protective.
-No associations were found with height, BMI, or fasting duration.
-Findings highlight the need for individualized monitoring and larger-scale studies to optimize spinal anesthesia management in cesarean delivery.
+Older age was significantly associated with a higher incidence of hypotension (p = 0.031), whereas hypertension during pregnancy correlated with a lower incidence (p = 0.032).
+Height, BMI, and surgery timing had no significant impact on hypotension risk.
+Taller patients received a larger volume of anesthetic (p = 0.005), with a moderate correlation between height and dose (rs = 0.427, p < 0.001); however, anesthetic dose was not predictive of hypotension.
+Most hypotensive events occurred within 10 minutes following spinal anesthesia.
+In conclusion, hypotension was associated with older age, while hypertension during pregnancy appeared to have a protective effect.
+No significant associations were found with height, BMI, or fasting duration.
+These findings highlight the need for individualized monitoring and larger-scale studies to optimize spinal anesthesia management in cesarean delivery.

 This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).